MajorZiploc/sticker_book_moments/README.md

 - Make the QTE event more strict; if a user fails a step in the QTE event; then they fail the event
 - BUG: finger event has a bug on second finger if you key buttons instead - might be resolved if with the more strict event work
 - Make the QTE event more granular; if a user completes 50% of event and doesnt give an invalid input; then 50% of damage is redirected
+- Add a number hit splat on damage taking - will remove the need to explain class differences and what items do

 ### general